-- V If a meeting is or becomes inquorate no business shall be transacted - and the meeting shall be closed.
-The business on the agenda for the meeting - shall be adjourned to another meeting. - w A meeting shall not exceed a period of 2.5 hours unless a motion is passed by the meeting to this effect with the provision of a 10 minute comfort break, if desired.
+- w If a meeting is or becomes inquorate no business shall be transacted - and the meeting shall be closed.
+The business on the agenda for the meeting - shall be adjourned to another meeting. - x A meeting shall not exceed a period of 2.5 hours.